hanrichard/Notebook/aws/aws learning doc/HA.md

 - ec2 status heath check
 - when launch configuration is created by console - basic mornitoring is enable by defatul
 - when launch configuration is created by cli - detail mornitoring is enable by defatul

+- This scaling policy adds or removes capacity as required to keep the metric at, or close to, the specified target value.

+- The simple scaling policy makes scaling adjustments when metrics are reached but it’s not used for maintaining a specific target value.

+- The step scaling policy makes scaling adjustments when metrics are reached but it’s not used for maintaining a specific target value.